Ireland: Prehistoric Ireland

+Ancient DNA evidence indicates that the arrival of Neolithic farmers was accompanied by a major genetic shift, with incoming farming populations largely replacing the earlier Mesolithic hunter-gatherer ancestry.
+The subsequent arrival of Bell Beaker-associated populations during the third millennium BC brought another significant genetic shift, including the introduction of Steppe-related ancestry, although the Early Bronze Age population also retained ancestry from earlier Neolithic populations.

 The Bronze Age began around 2,500 BC, with technology changing people's everyday lives during this period through innovations such as the wheel, harnessing oxen, weaving textiles, brewing alcohol and metalworking, which produced new weapons and tools, along with fine gold decoration and jewellery, such as brooches and torcs.

 Celts

 How and when the island became Celtic has been debated for close to a century, with the migrations of the Celts being one of the more enduring themes of archaeological and linguistic studies.
 The most recent genetic research strongly associates the spread of Indo-European languages (including Celtic) through Western Europe with a people bringing a composite Bell Beaker culture, with its arrival in Britain and Ireland dated to around the middle of the third millennium BC.
 According to John T. Koch and others, Ireland in the Late Bronze Age was part of a maritime trading culture called the Atlantic Bronze Age that also included Britain, western France and Iberia, and that this is where Celtic languages developed.
 This contrasts with the traditional view that their origin lies in mainland Europe with the Hallstatt culture.